Jer-B/Foundry_migration_NFT_Marketplace/README.md

 # Note: This is a work in progress

-- [Work in progress] Initially made for the Kovan Network.
+- [Work in progress] Initially made for the Goerli Network.
 Migration in progress to Sepolia testnet.
-- [Work in progress] As Ethers.js V5 is deprecated for the use of Sepolia testnet on the front-end, I am currently updating the code to Ethers.js V6.
-- [Work in progress] UseDapp is also deprecated, waiting them to update and adapt to Ethers.js V6.
-- [Work in progress] A change from `Ethers` to `Viem` is in consideration
+- [Work in progress] A change to `Viem` is in consideration
-- Meaning the front-end use a deprecated version of almost everything, but it still works.
-- Due to the above deprecation, make sure to use the NodeJs version `16.13.2` and the react version `^17.0.2`.

 ## DApp Overview

-This is a DApp built with React.
-It provides the following features:

-- **Staking Tokens**: Users can stake the following tokens:

-  - DAI
-  - WETH

-- **Rewards**: Depending on the staking period, users are rewarded with "DAPP" tokens.

-- **Unstaking**: Users can unstake their initial stakes or their accumulated rewards at any time.
+- This is an NFT marketplace where users can sell, buy, and cancel the sale of their NFTs.
+- When an NFT is sold, the amount of ETH used to purchase it is automatically transferred to the seller.

+- On-chain events are captured with a subgraph.

 ## Getting Started